bvernot/faunal_mismapping/README.md

-# Faunal mismapping Speedrun Project
+# Faunal mismapping "Speedrun" Project

 Details in the Google Doc file.